Stafford and Uttoxeter Railway: Early history

+The line was authorised by an act of Parliament on 29 July 1862, to build a line between the towns.

+It was opened for traffic on 23 December 1867.
+Construction cost had much exceeded estimates and income was poor, so that the company was always in financial difficulty.
+It was placed into receivership in 1875.
+The Great Northern Railway (GNR) had running powers to Uttoxeter and was persuaded to acquire the company, which it did in 1881.
+The GNR spent a considerable sum on improving the line, but it never made money and it was closed to passengers on 4 December 1939.
+Goods traffic ceased in 1951, except for a short stub to RAF Stafford; this too closed in 1975.

-Prior to the establishment of railways, Stafford was an important manufacturing town; especially dominant was the footwear industry, supported by ancillary manufactures; in addition salt was extracted, and to a lesser extent gypsum.
-Later a number of heavy engineering works were established in the town The intervening land between Stafford and Uttoxeter was high quality grazing land, devoted to cattle farming.
-Uttoxeter itself had numerous smaller-scale manufacturing activities, but later became the home of J C Bamford, a large-scale maker of, at first, agricultural machinery, and later construction and excavating machines.
+Prior to the establishment of railways, Stafford was an important manufacturing town; especially dominant was the footwear industry, supported by ancillary manufactures; in addition salt was extracted and, to a lesser extent, gypsum.
+Later, a number of heavy engineering works were established in the town The intervening land between Stafford and Uttoxeter was high quality grazing land, devoted to cattle farming.
+Uttoxeter itself had numerous smaller-scale manufacturing activities, but later became the home of J.C.
+Bamford; JCB was initially a large-scale maker of agricultural machinery, and later of construction and excavating machines.

-On 4 July 1837 the Grand Junction Railway opened, forming a north–south trunk link through Stafford.
-The London and North Western Railway (LNWR) was formed on 16 July 1846, consolidating the GJR with other trunk lines, connecting London and Manchester and Liverpool.
+On 4 July 1837, the Grand Junction Railway (GJR) opened, forming a north–south trunk link through Stafford.
+The London and North Western Railway (LNWR) was formed on 16 July 1846, consolidating the GJR with other trunk lines, connecting London, Manchester and Liverpool.